Inspiaaa/UnityHFSM/README.md

 A simple yet powerful **hierarchical finite state machine** for the Unity game engine.
 It is scalable and customisable by being **class-based**, but also supports functions (or lambdas) for **fast prototyping**.

-It has a special focus on the timing and control flow of state transitions, making it ideal for timing and synchronisation sensitive problems.
+It has a special focus on the temporal aspects of state transitions, making it ideal for timing and synchronisation sensitive problems.

 - [Fast prototyping](#simple-state-machine)